 - On 7 June 1892 two acres of land and Lindeman Lodge were purchased for the purpose of convent and school on The Boulevarde in Strathfield.

 - On 9 January 1894 a pioneer group of six Sisters took up residence in the top floor of Rosary Lodge (Lindeman Lodge).
-Six students had their first classes in the downstairs rooms on 15 January 1894.
+Seven students had their first classes in the downstairs rooms on 15 January 1894.
 The present “1894” administration building was opened on 15 April 1894 and later in the year three boarders joined the day pupils.

 - With the assistance of ex-students of Maitland one of the Sisters’ first initiatives was to arrange an arbour day, on which they planted many of the silky oaks and trees that so distinguish the College environment today.

 - In the ensuing years, the women of the school community created an educational environment of excellence and challenge.
 The school community today acknowledges the pioneering role played by these women in creating a school which won for itself a reputation as a leader in the education of the young.

 - In 2017 we celebrated the 150th anniversary of the arrival of the Dominican Sisters in Australia.